arjunyadav0009/Healthcare_Appointment_Scheduler_System/README.md

-# Healthcare_Appointment_Scheduler_System
-This is a simple yet efficient Healthcare Appointment Scheduler System developed in Java.
-It simulates real-world hospital appointment scheduling by matching patients to doctors based on their medical specialty needs and urgency level.
-The system uses Data Structures &amp; Algorithms (DSA) concepts to manage and prioritize appointments effectively.
 # Healthcare Appointment Scheduler

 A **Java-based Healthcare Appointment Scheduler** that efficiently manages patient appointments with doctors based on **urgency** and **specialty**.
 This project demonstrates **real-world problem solving** using **Data Structures (Priority Queue)** and **Object-Oriented Programming (OOP)** concepts.